 Stay on top of your credit with this free tool, Credit Sesame!
 You can get your credit score for free, obtain your credit report, and more!
 If you’re in the process of building credit for future purchases such as a home or vehicle using financing, you need this!

 Chime is a full-service FDIC-insured bank account that offers both a Spending Account and a Savings Account.
 If you’re looking for a bank account with no fees, a free app, easy access, and EARLY direct deposit (I’m talking 2 days early!), then this is an account you definitely want to look into.
-You can enroll in automatic savings and save every time you make a purchase, plus receive a weekly bonus as a reward for saving.
+You can enroll in automatic savings and save every time you make a purchase.

 Ibotta is my go-to app when I’m shopping in-store.
 You can receive cash back (sort of like a digital coupon) on items you buy in-store.
 I’m talking about cash back on things like produce, bread, milk, eggs, frozen goods, snacks, household items and more.
 If you don’t have time to clip coupons, make sure you check this app after you go grocery shopping.
 Simply redeem by scanning your receipt to verify purchases.
 Plus you get a $10.00 BONUS just for signing up and redeeming your first rebate.

 If you have debt, PDMD (Pay Down My Debt) is something you should know about.
 Pay Down My Debt is a debt management advocate whose been around since 2003.
 They have transmitted over $1.5 billion in payments on their customers’ behalf and saved them millions of dollars in the process.
 You are able to set up a strategy to pay off your debts (like your mortgage, auto, student loans, etc) quicker and help you save money without drastically changing your lifestyle.